 This library provides Kalman filtering and various related optimal and non-optimal filtering software written in Python.
 It contains Kalman filters, Extended Kalman filters, Unscented Kalman filters, Kalman smoothers, Least Squares filters, fading memory filters, g-h filters, discrete Bayes, and more.

-This is code I am developing in conjunction with my book Kalman Filters and Random Signals in Python, which you can read/download at https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python/
+This is code I am developing in conjunction with my book Kalman and Bayesian Filter in Python, which you can read/download at https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python/

 I use NumPy and SciPy for all of the computations.
-I have experimented with Numba, Continuum Analytics’ just in time compiler, and it yields impressive speed ups with minimal costs, but I am not convinced that I want to add that requirement to my project.
+I have experimented with Numba and it yields impressive speed ups with minimal costs, but I am not convinced that I want to add that requirement to my project.
 It is still on my list of things to figure out, however.

 Sphinx generated documentation lives at http://filterpy.readthedocs.org/.
 Generation is triggered by git when I do a check in, so this will always be bleeding edge development version - it will often be ahead of the released version.

 Plan for dropping Python 2.7 support